Road safety is of paramount importance in the trucking industry.

 Fleets can also increase road safety by monitoring drivers for critical safety events, such as hard braking, excessive acceleration, and hard cornering.

-The next time you are on the road, keep these tips in mind.
+The next time you are on the road, keep the above-mentioned driver safety tips in mind.
 For more information and driving safety tips, consult the CDL manual.